michaelhall28/darwinian_shift/README.md

 Some basic instructions are provided in this readme.

+The Root code for weighted Anderson-Darling tests is from Trusina et. al. https://doi.org/10.1088/1742-6596/1525/1/012109

 ## Installation
 To install, clone the git repository
 `git clone https://github.com/michaelhall28/darwinian_shift`

-Then pip install the dependencies
+Then use conda to install the dependencies, activate the environment and run Root to compile the code for comparing datasets
 `cd darwinian_shift`
-`pip install -r requirements.txt`
+`conda env create -f environment.yml`
+`conda activate dsenv`
+`root -b -l -q darwinian_shift/dataset_comparison/root/homtests.C+`

-and install the code
+Then either install the code:
 `pip install .`
 Or add the repository to your PYTHONPATH.